lamb-russell/markdown-live-viewer/README.md

    npm run deploy
    ```

-   This will build the project and push the contents of the `dist` folder to the `gh-pages` branch, which GitHub Pages will use to serve the app.
+This process will push the `dist` folder contents to the `gh-pages` branch for GitHub Pages hosting.

-3. **GitHub Actions (Optional)**
+3. **Automated Deployment (Optional)**

-   Alternatively, you can set up GitHub Actions to automatically build and deploy the app to GitHub Pages whenever you push to the main branch.
-See the `.github/workflows/deploy.yml` file for an example configuration.
+   You can configure GitHub Actions for automatic deployment on push events.
+Check `.github/workflows/deploy.yml` for an example setup.